Set Boundaries for Better Relationships

 1. Don’t just react, think and determine what is the underlying bother.
 Ask yourself why you feel angry, diminished or anxious.
 This allows you to identify what is happening and whether you need to set a boundary or if there is a different choice.
 We cannot choose our feelings, but we can choose how we react to those feelings.

 2. Approach the conversation to set a boundary or discussion with unconditional positive regard.
 Let the person or persons know that you care about them and know that they care about you.
 The conversation opening should be one of respect and love.
-Not “when you do this I am really angry or it hurts me, etc.” First let the person know that you care about them and their feelings too.
+Not “when you do this I feel angry or I feel hurt, etc.” Let the person know that you care about their feelings too.
 A boundary can be set with someone you love, a family member, parents, coworkers and even your boss.
 Mutual regard is simply approaching the conversation on a level playing field.

 3. State your feeling or boundary simply.
 You don’t need to justify why you have a boundary, simply say I need you to hear me and understand this is what I need.
 Use “I” language.
 This owns the feelings and doesn’t place blame on someone else.
 You are simply stating that this is what you need and want in the relationship.